DBCDK/hejmdal/docs/configuration.md

 * `dbcidpUniqueId`: Anonymized identity of the uder in DBCIDP
 * `dbcidpUserInfo`: name, contactMail and contactPhone for a user logged in via DBCIDP
-* `dbcidpRoles`: List of roles for a user logged in via DBCIDP )
+* `dbcidpRoles`: List of roles for a user logged in via DBCIDP
+* `serviceStatus`: service status for borchk and culr.
+Both should be 'ok' )

 ## display